 “You show that to your employer, and if they don’t get rid of his ass, you call me.”

 We headed to Starbucks for a post-shit-storm-latte.
 The next day, my ex was suspended from work and banned from the hospital grounds.
 Two weeks later they held a meeting off-site and gave him one last chance to respond to the allegations.
 He spent two hours pacing the room, yelling about how I’d framed him and was trying to ruin his life.
-He’d worked at the hospital for 25 years and was eligible for early retirement in 6 months.
+He’d worked at the hospital for over 25 years and was eligible for early retirement in 6 months.

 The next day, they fired him.